Photon Limited Non-Blind Deblurring Using Algorithm Unrolling: Introduction

 where $\vx \in \R^{N}$ is the clean image to be recovered from the corrupted image $\vy \in \R^{N}$, the vector $\vh \in R^{d}$ denotes the blur kernel, $\veta \in \R^{N}$ denotes the additive i.i.d Gaussian noise, and “$\ast$” denotes the convolution operator.
 The deblurring problem can be further classified as \emph{non-blind} and \emph{blind}.
 A non-blind deblurring problem assumes that the blur kernel $\vh$ is known whereas a blind-deblurring problem do not make such an assumption.
 In this paper, we focus on the non-blind case.

 While non-blind deblurring methods are abundant \cite{rgdn,fdn,cpcr,nan2020variational,dwdn,dong2018denoising}, the majority are designed for well-illuminated scenes where the noise is i.i.d.
 Gaussian and the noise level is not too high.
 However, as one pushes the photon level low enough that the photon shot noise dominates, the deblurring task is no longer as simple.
-As illustrated in \fref{fig:method_demo} which is a real low-light example we captured using a Canon T6i camera at a photon level approximately 5 lux, the observed image is not only dark but is strongly contaminated by photon shot noise (which is visible in the histogram equalized image).
-Given the blur kernel, our goal is to recover the image.

-The operating regime of the proposed method is illustrated in \fref{fig:shot_noise_example} we use another real low-light image to compare this paper and other mainstream deblurring algorithms.
-We highlight the raw sensor capture (shown in the bottom left of each sub-figure) and the tone-mapped image (shown in the top right of each sub-figure) at different illumination levels.
-Our algorithm is specifically designed for an illumination level of 1 lux or lower.
+As illustrated in \fref{fig:method_demo}, which is a real low-light example we captured using a Canon T6i camera at a photon level approximately 5 lux, the observed image is not only dark but is strongly contaminated by photon shot noise that is visible in the histogram equalized image.
+To further elaborate on the operating regime of the proposed method, we show in \fref{fig:shot_noise_example} a comparison between this paper and other mainstream deblurring work.
+We highlight the raw sensor capture shown in the bottom left of each sub-figure and the tone-mapped image shown in the top right of each sub-figure at different illumination levels.

-Under such a severe lighting condition, state-of-the-art algorithms have a hard time working.
-In \fref{fig:dwdn_fail} we use the deep Wiener deblurring network \cite{dwdn} to deblur the image.
-When the illumination is strong, the method performs well.
-But when the illumination is weak, the algorithm performs poorly.
-We remark that this observation is common for many mainstream deblurring algorithms.

-The present problem is best described as \emph{photon limited} non-blind deblurring.
-It is a common problem for a variety of applications such as microscopy~\cite{wang2013scaled} and astronomy~\cite{starck2007astronomical}.
-One should note that photon-limited imaging is a problem even if we use a perfect sensor with zero read noise and $100\%$ quantum efficiency.
+We refer to the problem of interest as the \emph{photon limited} non-blind deblurring.
+Photon limited deblurring is a common problem for a variety of applications such as microscopy~\cite{wang2013scaled} and astronomy~\cite{starck2007astronomical}.
+One should note that photon limited imaging is a problem even if we use a perfect sensor with zero read noise and $100\%$ quantum efficiency.
 The photon shot noise still exists due to the stochasticity of the photon arrival process \cite{goodman2015statistical}.
 Therefore, the solution presented in this paper is pan-sensor, meaning that it can be applied to the standard CCD and CMOS image sensors and the more advanced quanta image sensors (QIS) \cite{chi2020dynamic,gnanasambandam2019megapixel,li2021photon}.